Back to Virginia

 What This Bill Does

-• Allows an electric cooperative to enter into an agreement with a member receiving regulated electric service who needs at least 20 megawatts of power during the most recent calendar year to construct a substation that connects to high-voltage lines (230 kilovolts or more).
+• Permits an electric cooperative to enter into an agreement to construct a substation with a member receiving regulated electric service, with an electric demand of at least 20 megawatts during the most recent calendar year, that requires a point of interconnection with a transmission line system of 230 kilovolts or more.

 Limits and Unknowns